tjcolla/ibm_course/README.md

 # ibm_course
-reposityory for IBM tools for data science course
+repository for IBM tools for data science course